stefanhaustein/flowgrid/src/main/assets/documentation.md

 computes the square of a number by multiplying it with itself.

-#### Synchronized vs. Continuous Input
+#### Continuous Input

-In FlowGrid, “synchronized input” means that an operation waits for all input values to be available, and only then consumes them and executes.
+In FlowGrid, an operation usually waits for all input values to be available, and only then consumes them and executes.
 This is the default and the case for all builtin operations.

-A continuous operation just passes on any input directly, i.e. it acts like its contents were inserted in place, similar to a macro in traditional programming.
+An operation with continuous input receives all input directly as it arrives, i.e. it acts like its contents were inserted in place, similar to a macro in traditional programming.

 Continuous operations preserve their state as long as the calling operation is running.
+They are typically used for the top level entry point -- or where state needs to be maintained between an ordered sequence of input data.

 #### Buffers and Constant Values

-Operations with synchronized input can have input buffers attached.
+Operations without continuous input can have input buffers attached.
 Input buffers store the last supplied value, allowing the operation to execute with the buffered value when sufficient other new input is provided.
+Input buffers can be attached via the context menu by tapping on the corresponding input in the operation editor.

 ### Classes